martin-henz/martin-henz/_posts/2022-02-24-functional_audio_processing.md

 ```
 If two waves are to be combined sequentially and if they
 don't overlap, it is better to just add their amplitudes
-so that the amplitudes of the orginal waves is preserved.
+so that the amplitudes of the orginal waves are preserved.
 ```js
 // binary wave operator: add amplitudes function add(w1, w2) {